Jamesits/docker-dst-server/README.md

 The DST server code changes a lot.
 We offer multiple variants (tags) on [Docker Hub](https://hub.docker.com/r/jamesits/dst-server/):

-* `latest` is a less frequently updated image (it is only updated when Dockerfile changes), and the server code will be updated on every launch
+* `latest` or `vanilla` are less frequently updated images, recommended for day-to-day use
-* `nightly` is a nightly built image, so it (hopefully) comes with the latest server code (the server code will still be updated on every launch)
+* `nightly` is a nightly built image, so it (hopefully) comes with the latest server code
 * `steamcmd-rebase` works the same way as `latest` but is based on [`cm2network/steamcmd:root`](https://hub.docker.com/r/cm2network/steamcmd)

 All variants except `nightly` also have a `-slim` tagged version which does not come with DST server pre-installed; required files will be downloaded every time the container is launched.
+The `-slim` versions cannot be launched offline.

+All variants except `latest` is built using Azure DevOps CI.
+The `latest` variant is built using Docker Hub's autobuild.

 ## Running